 5: Pull Up the Entire Tomato Plants Earlier with Fruits Due to Environmental Effects

-Some of your tomatoes may unripe on plant stem when the first frost will come.
-In that case, you can pull up the whole tomato plants by its roots before the frost fall.
-After that, hang up the plant’s upside down with a room temperature (68°-77° F) in your basement or garage.
+Some of your tomatoes may unripe on the plant stem when the first frost comes.
+In that case, you can pull up the whole tomato plant by its roots before the frost fall.
+After that, hang up the plants upside down at room temperature (68°-77° F) in your basement or garage.

-However, your tomatoes also ripen in temperature between 55° to 65° F. But it takes a longer time to ripen around two to three weeks or more.
+However, your tomatoes also ripen in temperatures between 55° to 65° F. But it takes a longer time to ripen, around two to three weeks or more.

 Moreover, you should always keep in mind that tomatoes stop ripening when the temperature goes down below 50° F or reaches above 86° F.

-Therefore, as well, if you grow tomatoes in a short growing season like desert areas you may also facing over-heat problems during summer which can withstand the tomato ripen process.
-In that situation, you may also pull up the tomato plants by its roots and keep them indoors at room temperature if they are close to the mature green level.
+Therefore, as well, if you grow tomatoes in a short growing season like desert areas, you may also face over-heat problems during summer, which can withstand the tomato ripening process.
+In that situation, you may also pull up the tomato plants by their roots and keep them indoors at room temperature if they are close to the mature green level.

 6: Check the Smell and Taste

 Check the smell of the tomatoes is another indicator that the fruits ripen properly.
-A ripen tomato releases sweet and earthy odor.
+A ripened tomato releases a sweet and earthy odor.
 On the other side, unripe tomatoes have a tart scent or no smell at all.